ALXS-GitHub/Chrome-Homepage/README.md

 #### Links

-The first one is the one where you can add your favorite links, you can add a link by clicking on the `Add Link` button, you can modify a link by clicking on the `Edit` button, and you can delete a link by clicking on the `Delete` button.
+The first one is the one where you can add your favorite links, you can add a link by clicking on the `Add Link` button, you can modify a link by clicking on the `Edit` button (to confirm, click back on the `Edit` button), and you can delete a link by clicking on the `Delete` button.

 You Also have the possibility to delete all the links by clicking on the `Delete all links` button, but you can also set the default links (GitHub, YouTube, ChatGPT, Twitch, Gmail, MonkeyType and Google Drive) by clicking on the `Set default links` button.